Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 1. Garmin Forerunner 645

-Because it’s on your wrist, it calculates your heart rate using your wrist pulse.
-The Forerunner 645 Music app not only lets you download up to 500 songs to your watch for easy listening on the go, but it also monitors your training as you’re going.
+Because it’s a watch, it calculates your heart rate using your wrist pulse.
+It’s not the most accurate method, but it’s both common and convenient.
+The 645’s music app lets you download up to 500 songs to your watch for easy listening on the go, while the HRM and GPS monitor your training.
 Your heart rate monitor will let you know if you’re peaking, overreaching, or training productively.

 If you enjoy swimming or cycling in addition to running, Forerunner 645 tracks stroke count, pace, distance, and a variety of other numbers.

-While these features are great for first-time HRM users, veterans wanting more detailed metrics will need to purchase a compatible chest strap in order to make use of the advanced metrics.
+While these features are great for first-time HRM users, veterans wanting more detailed metrics will need to purchase a compatible chest strap or foot pod in order to make use of the most advanced metrics.
 These include stride length, vertical oscillation, balance, cadence, and ground contact time.
 You can buy the strap or Dynamic Pod in a bundle with the watch.

 Between the helpful monitoring features, the ability to upgrade, and the sleek look of this HRM, it’s won our overall top spot for the best heart rate monitor for runners.